Jacox98/checkmk-fortios-fw/README.md

 - Detects firmware update availability and highlights critical gaps in maintenance.
 - Provides metrics for trending the installed version and number of pending updates.

+## Error Handling

+- Connection issues (e.g. no route to host, timeouts, DNS failures) are classified by the special agent and reported as UNKNOWN with concise messages instead of raw tracebacks.
+- Firmware update retrieval problems that are not connectivity-related are reported as WARN to avoid unnecessary CRIT noise.
+- Authentication/SSL/HTTP errors on the System service are reported as CRIT with a clear summary.

 ## Development

 The repository currently ships without automated tests.
 To ensure the environment is set up correctly you can run: